tkerber/imp/README.md

 ##TODO

-* Add builtin random password generation
 * More descriptive --help message.
 * Create tests.
 Seriously.
+(I have to figure out how/if to test the heavily I/O based classes)